 New financial technologies, or Fintech, have become an increasingly visible component of the financial system, raising questions about how financial regulation should respond.
-With respect to AML regulation Fintech might help to get around regulation or might facilitate compliance and supervision (there are some financial technologies which are oriented to compliance and enforcement (Regtech)).
-We will consider some of these issues later in the semester.
+With respect to AML regulation Fintech might help to get around regulation (e.g. privacy wallets for cryptocurrencies which ensure anonymity) or might facilitate compliance and supervision (e.g. financial technologies which are oriented to compliance and enforcement (Regtech and Suptech)).55